id-contact/docs/webdocs/docs/comm/overview.md

 ### Authentication during communication

-The communication plugin can ask the ID-Contact core to (re-)authenticate a user during a communication session.
+The communication plugin can ask the ID Contact core to (re-)authenticate a user during a communication session.
 This can be used for unauthenticated sessions, or when a significant pause has occured in a session.

 For this, it needs to provide the appropriate purpose and a URL for the end user to continue the communication on after authentication, as well as an indication how it wants to receive the attributes.
 It then receives an authentication url to which it needs to redirect the end user to start the authentication flow.
 After authentication is complete, the end-user will be redirected to the communication plugin, which will also then receive the attributes.